mashmarkets/perpetuals-v1/docs/labs.md

 - Upgraded to Pyth V2 pull-style oracles
 - Push oracles are no longer supported by Pyth
+- Removed ability to use token ema price

 ### Simplified Pool Structure